This is a guide covering bulb mode in photography.

 - And yes, you can use the bulb mode in daylight.
 Although it may not have good applications, it’s a good way to flex your expensive ND filters.

-Keep on practicing and trying new photography disciplines, long exposure photography, bulb mode, experimenting with various shutter speeds will help you in your development.
+Keep on practicing and trying new photography disciplines, long exposure photography, bulb mode, and experimenting with various shutter speeds will help you in your development.
 Practice and study diligently, your results will show soon after.

 Nate Torres is an entrepreneur, growth marketer, and photographer and writes mostly on those topics.
 Nate used to run his own professional photography business called Nate Joaquin Photography but has since focused on the marketing and business aspect of photography although he still enjoys taking photos.
 Nate enjoys learning about new digital marketing strategy and new ways to think creatively.
 He is also a photography speaker and author on Photofocus.com.